publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stIII/ch301/schI/m__us_usc_t52_s30116.md

          No candidate for the office of President of the United States who is eligible under [section 9003 of title 26][/us/usc/t26/s9003] (relating to condition for eligibility for payments) or under [section 9033 of title 26][/us/usc/t26/s9033] (relating to eligibility for payments) to receive payments from the Secretary of the Treasury may make expenditures in excess of—

-            (A) $10,000,000, in the case of a campaign for nomination for election to such office, except the aggregate of expenditures under this subparagraph in any one State shall not exceed the greater of 16 cents multiplied by the voting age population of the State (as certified under subsection (e) of this section), or $200,000; or
+            (A) $10,000,000, in the case of a campaign for nomination for election to such office, except the aggregate of expenditures under this subparagraph in any one State shall not exceed the greater of 16 cents multiplied by the voting age population of the State (as certified under subsection (e)), or $200,000; or

             (B) $20,000,000 in the case of a campaign for election to such office.